IntersectMBO/cardano-db-sync/doc/configuration.md

 `remove_jsonb_from_schema`

 To improve inserting performance you can remove Jsonb data types in the schema.
 They can be reintroduced by using `disable` or by simply not using all together.
-A warning will logw if `remove_jsonb_from_schema` was previously set to `enable` and then either removed from the configuration file or set to `disabled`.
+A warning will log if `remove_jsonb_from_schema` was previously set to `enable` and then either removed from the configuration file or set to `disabled`.

 * Type: `string`